CroydonLibraryCodeClub/StudentFiles/README.md

 git status
 ```

-To commit files, you first need to track the changes.
+To commit a new file, you first need to track the changes.
 So if you want to track `StudentName/main.py` enter:
 ```
 git add StudentName/main.py
 ```

-Then commit:
+To commit a newly tracked file, or a modified file:
 ```
-git commit -m "new python file from StudentName"
+git commit -m "new/changed file from StudentName"
 ```

-Then push:
+To send commits to the server:
 ```
 git push
 ```